Is DIY Mentality Hurting Your Agency’s Growth?

-There are two types of people.
-Those who are afraid of taking on new challenges, and those whose confidence in figuring things out is so strong, that having to learn—and do—whatever it is that needs to be done, doesn’t deter them.
+In today’s business world, there are two types of people: those who are afraid of taking on new challenges, and those whose confidence in figuring things out is so strong, that having to learn—and do—whatever it is that needs to be done, doesn’t deter them.

 If you feel like you have too much on your plate and want to start bringing your days back to sanity, these practical steps can show you how to be more productive and more profitable without sacrificing peace of mind.

-A farmer, by its own, can only do so much.
-He, more often than not, starts off by collecting oranges and selling them to people in the town.
+Let me explain the DIY mentality by giving a simple example, a story about a farmer.
+By their own, a framer can only do so much.
+They, more often than not, start off by collecting their product, let’s say oranges, and selling them to people in town.

 Exercise: Taking inventory of your profit clock